-Set this property to a supported locale name when using one of the Derby tools, if you want another locale than the system default locale.
-The locale determines the localized display format for numbers, dates, times and timestamps, as well as the language of the messages from the Derby tools.
-Note that some pages in the Derby documentation guides refer to a "locale" as a "territory".
+The derby.ui.locale property specifies an alternative supported locale name when you use one of the Derby tools with a language not supported by your default system.

+The locale determines the localized display format for numbers, dates, times, and timestamps, as well as the language of the messages from the Derby tools.